 Carolina North will serve the mission of the University of North Carolina at Chapel Hill by creating a world-class research and learning campus in the heart of Chapel Hill.
-The plan identifies a two-hundred and fifty acre footprint for University growth and development over the next fifty years.
+It affords a unique opportunity to expand the on-campus graduate student experience, as well as new options for public-private partnerships.
+The 2007 Carolina North Plan identifies a 250-acre footprint for University growth over the next fifty years.

 These guidelines advocate for the continued evolution of the best of Carolina's building traditions.
-The following set of issues should be addressed and integrated in the design of each individual project: design and operations performance, orientation, height, massing, composition, materials, and site furnishings.
+The following topics should be addressed and integrated in the design of each individual project: performance and sustainability, orientation, height, massing, composition, materials, and site furnishings.

 By definition, a campus is a collection of interrelated buildings and supporting facilities arranged around an open space network.
 Establishing an open space network immediately creates distinct places in the early phases of development.
-The open space network addresses campus-wide design issues such as identity, open space hierarchy and variety, connectivity and accessibility, and integrated site planning for infrastructure.
+The open space network supports campus-wide design issues such as identity, open space hierarchy and variety, connectivity and accessibility, and integrated site planning for infrastructure.
 The open space network defines four campus districts: